metinsay/docluster/README.md

 ## Contribute

 We really expect this project to be the project of the community.
 Therefore, we welcome EVERY contribution from everyone that are interested in NLP or related areas.
-Please check out the [CONTRIBUTING.rst](./CONTRIBUTING.rst).
+Please check out [how to contribute](./CONTRIBUTING.rst).
 If you have any questions after reading the documents, contact the admins of the project.

 ## Release History